phpmyadmin/phpmyadmin/docs/config.rst

     :default: ``''``

     This special account is used to access :ref:`linked-tables`.
-    You don't need it in single user case, but if phpMyAdmin is shared it is recommended to give access to :ref:`linked-tables` only to this user and configure phpMyAdmin to use it.
+    You don't need it in single user installations, but if phpMyAdmin is shared it is recommended to give access to :ref:`linked-tables` only to this user and configure phpMyAdmin to use it.
 All users will then be able to use the features without need to have direct access to :ref:`linked-tables`.

-    .. versionchanged:: 2.2.5
-        those were called ``stduser`` and ``stdpass``

     .. seealso::